Nivalyx/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/id.md

 Lazer currently uses a new experimental score implementation which is similar to ScoreV2 but not the same.
 This is still in development and we are looking for more feedback on how it feels in various contexts (solo play, leaderboards, tournaments etc.)

 Lazer saat ini menggunakan algoritma perhitungan skor khusus yang serupa (namun tidak sama) dengan ScoreV2.
-Algoritma ini masih dalam pengembangan dan dapat berubah sewaktu-waktu seiring dengan tanggapan yang kami terima
+Algoritma ini masih dalam pengembangan, dan

 <!-- lint ignore no-heading-punctuation -->